Travellin' Light (Cliff Richard song)

-"Travellin' Light" is a UK No. 1 single recorded by Cliff Richard and The Shadows and released in 1959.
-It was the follow-up single to Richard's first No. 1, "Living Doll" and remained at No. 1 for five weeks (one less than "Living Doll").
-"Travellin' Light" was also a Number 1 hit in Ireland and Norway, selling 1.59 million copies worldwide.
-It was Richard's last single of the 1950s and his first release after the Shadows had changed their name from the Drifters (so as to not conflict with the American band of the same name).
+"Travellin' Light" is a song by Cliff Richard and the Shadows, released as a single in October 1959.
+It was the follow-up single to Richard's first UK number one, "Living Doll", and also reached that peak, remaining at the top of the New Musical Express chart for five weeks.
+"Travellin' Light" was also a number-one hit in Ireland and Norway, selling 1.59 million copies worldwide.